-A certain piece of Americana history died with Stringbean.
+A certain piece of history died with Stringbean.
 And America again felt a shocking loss of innocence.
 It was like the death of Buddy Holly, or the Manson Family murders all over again.

 Every day on the anniversary of the murders, Brown fasts and prays.
 Fellow inmates and correctional officers say Brown eventually became an extremely positive influence on other prisoners and expresses a profound sense of guilt for what he did.

-But it’s important to remember what Akeman achieved through his humility and humor.
+Stringbean and his wife Estelle's story has become a piece of country music folklore, and was even recounted in Sam Bush's 2009 song, "The Ballad of Stringbean and Estelle."
+They were buried in Forest Lawn Memorial Gardens in Goodlettsville, Tennessee.
+But it's important to remember what Akeman achieved through his humility and humor.
 Like the man himself, his place in country music history is truly one of a kind.